 Earth SciencesBack to guide home page.

-LecturesEarth Sciences is treated often as ‘the third option’ to fill in your choices, but many enjoy the course so much that they choose to abandon their previous plans and continue Earth Sciences in later years.
+LecturesEarth Sciences is often treated as ‘the third option’ to fill in your choices, but many enjoy the course so much that they choose to abandon their previous plans and continue Earth Sciences in later years.
 The course itself covers a very wide range of subjects, including volcanics, palaeobiology, climate, sedimentary processes, the geological history of Britain and ‘Exoplanet Sciences’.
 It prepares keen Earth Scientists with a wide knowledge base to grow from, while supplying interested students with a solid grounding in an interesting field.
 By the end of IA Earth Sciences, you will be able to look at rocks and deduce their geological histories, to notice and describe fossils in the stone of your college and to realise the continental collisions that happened beneath your very feet: hopefully you will be a little more in tune with the inorganic natural world around you, and maybe even the worlds above.

 The lecturers are often very information-dense and can move fairly quickly, leaving you a little confused at the end of the hour.
 Notes are often distributed at the start of each lecture and vary between reading like a textbook and having only diagrams.
 They keep you on your toes for sure.
 On the whole though, they are well-detailed in the important concepts and often contain references to extra material (which are helpful for essay plans and general understanding).
 The lectures are not recorded, so I would recommend paying attention, particularly as the pace can be rapid and/or uneven.
 Reading through notes after each lecture is a good idea, as it is for every subject, and make sure to bring up any points of confusion with your supervisors.